-With the weather outside giving way to rather ugly temperatures, chances of snow and blustery north winds, it’s time to start considering how to stay warm, from the inside out.
+With the weather outside giving way to rather ugly temperatures, chances of snow, and blustery north winds, it’s time to start considering how to stay warm, from the inside out.
 Getting something hot in your tummy is the primo way of doing just that.
-Starbucks and other assorted coffeehouses may be hung up on hot drinks with gobs of sugar, milk and crandy, but that doesn’t mean all winter warm-me-ups need to be so.
-Whether in your to-go cup on the way to work or while sending up streams of steam from your favorite mug, there are plenty of pick-me-up, warm-me-up beverages that can fight off the wintery woes while bolstering your immune system for the colds and flus that are sure to be swirling around in those arctic blasts.
+Starbucks and other assorted coffeehouses may be hung up on hot drinks with gobs of sugar, milk, and candy, but that doesn’t mean all winter warm-me-ups need to be so.
+Whether in your to-go cup on the way to work or while sending up streams of steam from your favorite mug, there are plenty of pick-me-up beverages that can fight off the wintery woes while bolstering your immune system for the colds and flus that are sure to be swirling around in those arctic blasts.

 Here are some healthy winter drinks, links for making them, and some details on why you should be drinking one right now.

 Why not kick things off with a little tipple in your sipple?
 With or without the booze, hot chocolate is always a treat.
 Heating it low and slow keeps some of those great anti-oxidants and healthy minerals ready to rage war inside your body, fighting off would-be sniffles and stuffy heads.
 Mint is good for respiratory issues, including coughing, as well as wards off the wintertime blues.
 Lastly, the Vitamin C and E found in coconut milk helped to bulk up the immune system.

 Hot Spiced Apple Cider